Stories

 Understanding Beef Marbling Score (BMS)

-USDA Prime grade maxes out at a BMS of 5, whereas luxurious Japanese Wagyu beef can score as high as 12.
+USDA Prime beef maxes out at a BMS of 5, while Snake River Farms American Wagyu beef can score as high as 12, offering unparalleled marbling, tenderness, and flavor.

 What makes Wagyu Beef so Marbled?